ZacSweers/MoshiX/moshi-ir/README.md

 ### Installation

 Simply apply the Gradle plugin in your project to use it.
+You can enable moshi-sealed code gen via the `moshi` extension.

 The Gradle plugin is published to Maven Central, so ensure you have `mavenCentral()` visible to your buildscript classpath.